Things to Do with Kids on Anna Maria Island - Summer Edition

 1. Surf camp - There are a few options for surf camp on the island or you can book a coach for a one-on-one session.
 Endless summer surf camp is held each Sunday with a quick little prayer to start and is a great free way to get your kids introduced to this addictive sport.
 West Coast Surf Shop, Florida's oldest surf shop runs their Surf Camp Monday to Friday half days for a reasonable fee.
 Contact them for dates as they usually run this camp on the front end of the summer.
 If you'd like to hire your own surf coach, West Coast Surf Shop has some great contacts for you.
 For more experienced surfers head to White Avenue in Holmes Beach on a sunny day to catch some choice waves.

 3. Mini Golf - What kid doesn't love mini putting?
 You can head to The Fish Hole in Bradenton Beach on historic Bridge Street for a fun game of golf anytime, day or night.
 This little spot lives large inside the golf course.
 With cool misting sprays and a 3,000 pound koi pond full of fish the atmosphere is tropical and lush.
-You can even feed the fish after your game.
+You can even feed the fish after the game.
 Look at The Fish Hole website for coupons before you go.

 4. Fishing on the Piers - Kids love to learn about fishing and all of the interesting types of fish that live in our local Anna Maria waters.
 My kids were especially smitten with the Toad Fish they caught off our backyard dock.
 Reminiscent of Jabba the Hut, we were simultaneously grossed out and weirdly entranced by this fish.
 Needless to say we let it go to live another day.
 Don't be surprised if our Great Blue Herons fly up and perch themselves close by while you are catching your fish, eagerly waiting for a hand out.
 Be careful to cut the fish into small pieces if you do decide to leave something behind for the birds, they can get caught in their throats if pieces are too large.
 Florida does require a fishing license for anyone over 16 years of age so be sure to buy a license at one of the piers.
 Rod n Reel pier, Anna Maria City Pier and Bridge Street Piers are all great choices.
 Learn more about fishing license requirements here.

 5. Segway Tours - This is a really fun way to toot around the island and learn about the local flora and fauna.
 Head out on one of our tour operator's tours from Coquina Trail to Longboat Key and even Cortez Fishing Village, this is a fun and inexpensive tour.
-Tours start at $49 for one hour.
-You can book a Segway tour directly on our website here.

 6. Horseback Riding in the Water - This is a really special vacation activity for kids.
 It's a little pricey but absolutely perfect for the child that loves, loves, loves horses!
 No experience is required but there is an age requirement of 8 years and older.
 We highly recommend our preferred tour operator who has bomb-proof ponies with fat tummies so kids will stay put while riding.
 They have very experienced professionals who will lead you on your tour and you pretty much have no fear of falling off because you are in the water.
 You'll be amazed when your pony starts swimming while you are riding!
 Prices start at $150 for 60 minute rides.
 You can read more about this experience here as well as book directly on our website here.